skip to main content

 • training

-Urban Big Data Centre is a national data service based at the University of Glasgow.
-It promotes the use of smart data and innovative research methods to improve social, economic and environmental well-being in cities.
+Promoting the use of smart data to improve social, economic and environmental wellbeing in cities.

 Types of data